Feature Exhibits at the Museum of Ontario Archaeology in London Ontario

 Exhibit marks Museum of Ontario Archaeology’s plans to expand use of technology

 to create richer experience, share more artifacts

 Visitors to the Museum of Ontario Archaeology in London, Ontario can now take a virtual walk through a 16th century Iroquoian longhouse as part of a new virtual reality exhibit.
-Wearing HTC Vive virtual reality goggles, visitors will wander through a 3D digital interpretation of life in a longhouse, past a blazing cooking fire, sleeping bunks strewn with furs, and stored-foods hanging from rafters.
+Wearing HTC Vive virtual reality goggles, visitors will wander through a 3D digital interpretation of life in a longhouse, past a blazing cooking fire, sleeping bunks strewn with furs, and stored foods hanging from the rafters.
 They will also see items used for daily living that reflect archaeological artifacts from the museum’s Lawson collections.
 Viewers will also be able to shoot arrows in an archery course outside the longhouse.